prettier/prettier/docs/vim.md

 let g:neoformat_try_formatprg = 1
 ```

-Each space in prettier options should be escaped with `\`.
+Each space in Prettier options should be escaped with `\`.

 ## [ALE](https://github.com/dense-analysis/ale)